Siege of Kimberley: Aftermath

 On 17 February, Kekewich was promoted to the rank of full colonel while French was promoted to major general.
 A number of medals were issued to combatants, notably the Kimberley Star, which was instituted by Mayor H. A. Oliver.
 Since the medal was not an official one, it could not be worn with military uniforms.
 The official awards for the siege and relief of Kimberley were, respectively, the "Defence of Kimberley" and "Relief of Kimberley" clasps to the Queen's South Africa Medal.

-The British established a concentration camp at Kimberley to hold interned Boer women and children, as well as black refugees.
+A camp for Boer refugees from Griqualand West was established in Kimberly as early as December 1899.
+On 4 January 1901, the town commandant of Kimberley formally established a concentration camp for captive Boer civilians, which was administered by the Kimberley Regiment.
+The camp's prisoners consisted of families of Boer troops from across the Cape Colony, Free State, Transvaal and Bechuanaland along with Black refugees.
+It was formally closed on 9 January 1903, when all remaining prisoners were released.
 A memorial outside the Newton Dutch Reformed Church commemorates those that died in the camp.